andrew/ultimate-awesome/README.md

 - [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
 - [awesome-digital-nomads](https://github.com/cbovis/awesome-digital-nomads) - 🏝 A curated list of awesome resources for Digital Nomads.
 - [awesome-offline-rl](https://github.com/hanjuku-kaso/awesome-offline-rl) - An index of algorithms for offline reinforcement learning (offline-rl).
+- [llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
+Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models".
 - [Awesome_Prompting_Papers_in_Computer_Vision](https://github.com/ttengwang/Awesome_Prompting_Papers_in_Computer_Vision) - A curated list of prompt-based paper in computer vision and vision-language learning.
+- [awesome-books](https://github.com/biaochenxuying/awesome-books) - 技术类精华书单推荐，包括 前端、后端、数据结构与算法、计算机基础、设计模式、数据库等书籍。.
 - [open-source-games](https://github.com/bobeff/open-source-games) - A list of open source games.
-- [awesome-books](https://github.com/biaochenxuying/awesome-books) - 技术类精华书单推荐，包括 前端、后端、数据结构与算法、计算机基础、设计模式、数据库等书籍。.
 - [awesome-critical-tech-reading-list](https://github.com/chobeat/awesome-critical-tech-reading-list) - A reading list for the modern critical programmer .
 - [awesome-ld-preload](https://github.com/gaul/awesome-ld-preload) - List of resources related to LD_PRELOAD, a mechanism for changing application behavior at run-time.
-- [llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
-Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models".
 - [awesome-AutoIt](https://github.com/J2TeaM/awesome-AutoIt) - :star: A curated list of awesome UDFs, example scripts, tools and useful resources for AutoIt.
+- [Awesome-LLM-for-RecSys](https://github.com/CHIANGEL/Awesome-LLM-for-RecSys) - Survey: A collection of AWESOME papers and resources on the large language model (LLM) related recommender system topics.
 - [awesome-git-hooks](https://github.com/aitemr/awesome-git-hooks) - 😎 A collection of awesome Git Hooks.
 - [awesome-engineering-strategy](https://github.com/aleixmorgadas/awesome-engineering-strategy) - 🎉 How to design and execute engineering strategies for tech leadership.
 - [awesome-ethereum](https://github.com/bekatom/awesome-ethereum) - :zap: Awesome Ethereum Resources.